 First, we recommend getting to the train station about 20 minutes early so you can find your train platform in plenty of time — by the way, there is no check-in… you simply get on the train.
 Most are easy to navigate but it’s best to play it safe.
 Also, if you’re printing a ticket at the station you should leave more time because there can be lines to use the machines.

-Once you have your tickets sorted, look at the departures board.
+Once you have your tickets sorted, look at the departure board.
 This will tell you where to find your train.
 Pay attention to the board as the platform can sometimes change.
 Don’t worry if you don’t see your train on the board because they may not list it until it’s closer to departure time.

 When the train pulls you’ll want to find your correct car if you have assigned seats (if not, just sit in any non-reserved seat).
 Each train car will have a number on it so it’s easier to find the car while outside the train than to walk through the train to get to your car.
 From here, all you gotta do is find your seat.